nschonni/cordova-docs/articles/cordova-security/cordova-security-xmit.md

      }, handleError);
 ```

-See the [the Cordova authentication article](./cordova-security-auth.md), [Azure Mobile Apps](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-value-prop/), and [Azure App Service Auth](https://azure.microsoft.com/en-us/documentation/articles/app-service-api-authentication/) documentation for additional details
+See [Azure Mobile Apps](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-value-prop/), [Azure App Service Auth](https://azure.microsoft.com/en-us/documentation/articles/app-service-api-authentication/), and [the Cordova authentication article](./cordova-security-auth.md) for additional details.

 #### Pass auth tokens when using REST APIs directly
-Cordova's JavaScript based approach makes calling JSON based REST services easy.
-The [Azure Active Directory Quick Start](https://azure.microsoft.com/en-us/documentation/articles/active-directory-devquickstarts-cordova/) has code that demonstrates calling the Azure AD Graph REST API directly using an AD token from the ADAL Cordova plugin as the auth [bearer token](http://self-issued.info/docs/draft-ietf-oauth-v2-bearer-19.html).
+The Azure Mobile Apps client taps into Azure App Service Auth on the server side which means you'll also be able to connect to authenticated, custom server [App Service "API Apps"](https://azure.microsoft.com/en-us/documentation/articles/app-service-api-authentication/) or other services that also use App Service Auth.
+You can see how to setup user authentication for service calls [in the App Service API Apps documentation.](https://azure.microsoft.com/en-us/documentation/articles/app-service-api-dotnet-user-principal-auth/)

+Cordova apps can call JSON and REST based services without client libraries can quite easily.
+The [Azure Active Directory Quick Start](https://azure.microsoft.com/en-us/documentation/articles/active-directory-devquickstarts-cordova/) has code that demonstrates calling the Azure AD Graph REST API directly using an AD token from the [ADAL Cordova plugin](https://www.npmjs.com/package/cordova-plugin-ms-adal) as the auth [bearer token](http://self-issued.info/docs/draft-ietf-oauth-v2-bearer-19.html).
 This same general approach can be applied when using the Azure Mobile Apps client when calling an Azure App Service API App as well.
 The key is getting the access token, passing it along to the downstream service, and having the service validate it.

 ![Call API App](media/cordova-security-data/auth-api-app.png)

-Here's a simplified code example that goes against the publicly available AD Graph API:
+Here's a simplified code example that runs against the publicly available AD Graph REST API:

 ```javascript
 function get10UsersFromADGraph(adTenantId, adToken, callback) {